 (b) determine the level of classification of an office created under this subsection, other than an office included in the Special Division of the Public Service under section 38.

+[Section 44 amended by No. 39 of 2010 s.
+67.]

 45. Appointment of chief executive officers

-(1) Each chief executive officer shall be appointed for such term not exceeding 5 years as is specified in the instrument of his or her appointment by the Governor for and on behalf of the Crown on the recommendation of the Minister under this section, but this section does not apply to the reappointment of a person to his or her office of chief executive officer.
+(1) Each chief executive officer shall be appointed for such term not exceeding 5 years as is specified in the instrument of his or her appointment by the Governor for and on behalf of the State on the recommendation of the Commissioner under this section, but this section does not apply to the reappointment of a person to his or her office of chief executive officer.

 (2) Subject to this Act, the employment of a chief executive officer is to be governed by a contract of employment referred to in section 56.

+(3) If —

-(3) When there is a vacancy or impending vacancy in the office of a chief executive officer, the Minister shall, unless that vacancy or impending vacancy is to be filled by transferring a chief executive officer to that office under section 50, or temporarily by directing an employee to act in that office under section 51 —
+(a) there is a vacancy or an impending vacancy in the office of a chief executive officer; and

+(b) it is not intended to fill the vacancy by transferring a chief executive officer to that office under section 50, or temporarily by directing an employee to act in the office under section 51,
-(a) inform the Commissioner of that vacancy or impending vacancy; and

-(b) request the Commissioner to act under this section to enable the filling of that vacancy or impending vacancy.
+the Commissioner must act under this section to enable the filling of that vacancy or impending vacancy.

-(4) The Commissioner shall, on receiving a request made under subsection (3), invite —
+(4) The Commissioner must, for the purposes of subsection (3), invite —

-(a) the Minister;
+(a) the Minister; and